Maritime history of Odisha: Sri Lanka

 Kalinga had strong ties with Simhala (Sri Lanka).

-Some scholars say that the first king of Simhala, Vijaya, came from Simhapura in eastern India, the capital of Kalinga, and that his grandmother was the daughter of the king of Kalinga.
+Some scholars say that the first king of Simhala, Vijaya, came from Simhapura in eastern India, the capital of Kalinga, and that his grandmother was the daughter of Kalinga's king.
 The emperor Ashoka sent his son to Ceylon to establish Buddhism, and later sent his daughter Sanghamitra to organise the nuns.
-The Samantapasadika says that she was accompanied by eight families from Kalinga.
+The Samantapasadika says that eight families from Kalinga accompanied her.
 The Dathavamsa talks of the friendship between king Guhasiva of Kalinga and king Mahasena of Ceylon (277 – 304 AD).
-It also talks of the king of Kalinga giving the tooth relic of Gautama Buddha as a dowry to Dantakumara on his marriage to the king's daughter.
-Dantakumara took the relic to Ceylon where it was enshrined in a stupa.
+It also mentions the king of Kalinga giving the tooth relic of Gautama Buddha as a dowry to Dantakumara upon his marriage to the king's daughter.
+Dantakumara took the relic to Ceylon, where it was enshrined in a stupa.

-Hinayanic Buddhism flowered in Ceylon in the 4th and 5th centuries AD, and the influence of scholars from Ceylon spread through Burma, Siam and Cambodia, establishing the beliefs and practices that continue in these countries today.
-Kalinga was also strongly affected by Ceylonese culture, in particular by the Theravada teachings of Buddhaghosa, since it lay on the route followed by pilgrims from Ceylon visiting holy places in India.
+Hinayanic Buddhism flourished in Ceylon in the 4th and 5th centuries AD, and the influence of Ceylonese scholars spread through Burma, Siam, and Cambodia, establishing the beliefs and practices that continue in these countries today.
+Kalinga was also strongly influenced by Ceylonese culture, particularly the Theravada teachings of Buddhaghosa, since it lay along the route taken by pilgrims from Ceylon visiting holy places in India.
 Pilgrims from Kalinga sailed to Ceylon to honour the sacred tooth and visit the monasteries.
 The Chinese pilgrim Hieun Tsang describes these sea voyages from the port of Tamralipta and Chelitalo to Simhala.

 According to the Chulavamsa, the king of Kalinga visited Ceylon during the reign of Aggabodhi II (610–611 AD).
 King Vijayabahu I of Ceylon (1055–1110 AD) married the daughter of the king of Kalinga.
 Nissanka Malla, son of king Gaparaja of Kalinga became ruler of Ceylon (1187–1196 AD).
 A prince of Kalinga named Magha invaded Ceylon with a fleet carrying 24,000 soldiers and ruled the island from 1214 to 1235 AD.

 Later history

-Between the 11th and 16th centuries CE, the name Kalinga was gradually replaced by Odra Desa, Uddisa and eventually Odisha.
+Between the 11th and 16th centuries CE, the name Kalinga was gradually replaced by Odra Desa, Uddisa, and eventually Odisha.

-During the rule of Kapilendradeva (1435–1466 AD), the Odia kingdom established political supremacy over a vast territory outside the limits of geographical Odisha, ruling from the Ganges to Arcot in the south.
+During the rule of Kapilendradeva (1435–1466 AD), the Odia kingdom established political supremacy over a vast territory beyond the geographical limits of Odisha, ruling from the Ganges to Arcot in the south.
 His successors retained their hold over an extensive territory.
 During the rule of Prataprudradeva, from 1497 AD to 1541 AD, the kingdom extended from the Hooghly and Midnapore districts of West Bengal to the Guntur district of Andhra Pradesh.